arjunanil01/arjunanil01.github.io/README.md

 ## Education
-- Ph.D., Physics | The University of Texas at Dallas (May 2022)

 - M.S., Physics	| The University of Texas at Dallas (December 2019)
 - B.S., Physics | The University of Texas at Dallas (May 2017)